wurthless-elektroniks/RGH1.3/readme.md

-# Yes I know there's a softmod coming

-This was developed mostly before the softmod was announced.
-I'm releasing it anyway because the code here might be of use to someone.

-# RGH1.3: Fast Boots For Fat 360s
+# RGH1.3 and EXT+3: Fast Boots For Fat 360s

 RGH1.3 combines a glitch chip, the RGH3 loader chain, a completely unorthodox patched CB_B and a hacked SMC image to rapidly glitch the CPU.

 As it ports many RGH3 features to glitch chips, it can facetiously be described as "RGH3, but with a glitch chip".
 However, it is much more aggressive when monitoring the boot process in an attempt to make it as bulletproof as possible.

+Also included in this project is EXT+3.
+It is the EXT_CLK equivalent of RGH1.3, allowing for much faster boot attempts on Xenon and Zephyr consoles.

 ## WARNING 1: THIS IS IN BETA